 This applies to products that have the POG and Supply indicators ticked, meaning that the products are currently being supplied to the store/ cluster and should be located on the planogram.
 Due to the range plan you have set up, the system may recommend that these products be removed from the range.

-If the products have more than 5 weeks of stock in the store, they will be flagged in orange.
+If you have enabled the 5-week rule on the results grid setup, the products that have more than 5 weeks of stock in the store, will be flagged in orange.
 You need to consider what to do with these products as extra stock will need to be reassigned to a new store, moved to exit stock, uplifted by suppliers or marked down (i.e. stores need to be told what to do with the stock if it is going to be removed from the planogram).

 The fields available in the grid below were selected when you completed your range settings.